Electrostat-Lab/Electrostatic-Drivers/docs/electro-drivers/components.md

 * $$P_{i}(...) = \bigwedge_{i=0}^{n} p_{i}(...)$$

 > [!NOTE]
-> All structural sets are in uppercase Greek letters, while structural components are in lowercase Greek letters.
+> All structural sets are in **uppercase Greek letters**, while structural components are in **lowercase Greek letters**, including the predicate functions defining the properties of a specific component.
 >

 ### Section 1.2: Defining system parts